CatNinjaLuna/NNGraphFuse/README.md

 # NNGraphFuse

-**Compiler-style graph optimization passes for neural network inference, benchmarked end-to-end on real image data using TensorRT.**
+** Building the graph optimization passes that live inside TensorRT: operator fusion, constant folding, and dead node elimination, on ResNet-50 and MobileNetV2, to see what the compiler does internally before generating GPU kernels.**

 ---